Co-Principals' Letters to Parents

 When we return Parent Tutor Day will be held on Friday 8th November which is an opportunity for you to come and discuss with your child’s form tutor their learning, future targets and careers aspirations.
 This is a home study day for all students.
 We both look forward to meeting with many of you then and as always if you have any questions or feedback we can be reached on: email@example.com

 We will be holding our annual whole school Armistice Day Service on the 11th November.
 We warmly invite any students that are part of a uniformed organisation such as Cadets, Guides, and Scouts to wear their group uniforms on this day.
 All students will meet in the Heart of Hatton where we hold a full service and mark this important date.

 We are delighted to be welcoming Glennis Hooper, Crazy Hats Charity Founder to officially open our new block on the 12th November.
 Invited guests, staff and students will congregate to celebrate the opening of the new classrooms, auditorium and café.
 There will also be a number of performances from a range of students who will be making use of our fantastic facilities for the first time.

-We wish you all a restful, relaxing Half Term and thank you for your continued support.
+We wish you all a restful half term and thank you for your continued support.